 e, The effect of substrate removal on the metabolic network diameter of E. coli.

 In the top curve (red) the most connected substrates are removed first.
 In the bottom curve (green) nodes are removed randomly.
 M = 60 corresponds to 8% of the total number of substrates in found in E. coli.

-The horizontal axis in b- d denotes the number of nodes in each organism. b-d, Archaea (magenta), bacteria (green) and eukaryotes (blue) are shown.
+b-d, Archaea (magenta), bacteria (green) and eukaryotes (blue) are shown.